hiviah/dns-scraper/README.md

   SERVFAIL (up to 10 minute timeouts were observed for single RR)
 - some records may be duplicated in DB if they are present in multiple responses (e.g. NSEC RRs)
-- note on multiple DB threads: there is a stupid bug that will cause occasional transaction rollback with `insert_unique_domain` (it's a feeble emulation of `INSERT IGNORE`).
-So either pre-fill all domains into domains table before the scan, or avoid using more DB threads (not really necessary even with 1000 scanning threads).
+- note on multiple DB threads: there is a possibility of race condition since the `insert_unique_domain` function is not atomic.
+However, the code accounts for this, catches the case and retries the command (just the log will contain a debug message about the caught IntegrityError).